corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< note >}}
-Please read the cordapp-constraint-migration guide to understand how to upgrade CorDapps to use Corda 4 signature constraints and consume existing states on ledger issued with older constraint types (e.g. Corda 3.x states issued with **hash** or **CZ whitelisted** constraints).
+You can find out how to upgrade CorDapps to use Corda 4 signature constraints and consume existing states on ledger issued with older constraint types (such as Corda 3.x states issued with **hash** or **CZ whitelisted** constraints) by reading the [CorDapp constraints migration](cordapps/cordapp-constraint-migration) guide.

 {{< /note >}}